parallax background

 Program Overview

-During this four‑day virtual camp, students explore the fundamentals of computer science and game design.
+During this weeklong virtual camp, students explore the fundamentals of computer science and game design.
 Each day has a specific theme that builds technical skills and creativity:

 • Day 1 – Kick Off: Introduction to coding and video game design.